billvaglienti/ProtoGen/README.md

 - `title` : The title of the protocol.
 This is used as the title for the first paragraph in the documentation output.
 If title is not given then the title of the first paragraph will be `name` + "Protocol".

-- `file` : Optional attribute that gives the name of the source and header file name (.c and .h) that will be used for all code output except the primary header file, and any objects which have their own `file` attribute.
+- `file` : Optional attribute that gives the name of the source and header file (.c and .h) that will be used for the encoding and decoding code output; except for the primary header file, and any objects which have their own `file` attribute.

+- `verifyfile` : Optional attribute that gives the name of the source and header file (.c and .h) that will be used for the initilization and verification code output (if any); except for any objects which have their own `verifyfile` attribute.

 - `prefix` : A string that can be used to prepend structure and file names.
 This is typically left out, but if a single project uses multiple ProtoGen protocols then it may be useful to give them different prefixes to avoid namespace collisions.